jegan8172/first-portfolio/README.md

 - CSS

 ## How to use
-You can access my website by visiting.,
-Thank you for your visit...
+You can access my website by visiting(https://jegan8172.github.io/first-portfolio/) Thank you for your visit...